The Web SDK is a set of methods; it does not intervene with your UI except in two cases:

 Instead, what you need to do with the Web SDK is:

-This will be completely seamless to you as long as you are using the Web SDK.
-If you have implemented the API, you may need to make changes.
+This is completely seamless to you as long as you are using the Web SDK.
+However, if you have implemented the API, you may need to make changes.

 The quickest way to migrate is by using the Web SDK authenticate3d method, not only for an existing Nuvei integration, but for any integration that you have with any provider.
 This method performs the end-to-end 3D 2.0 flow, but instead of directly continuing to process the transaction, it returns the 3D result and authentication information (cavv and eci).
-You just need to add this field to your existing API integration, either with Nuvei or with any other provider.
+You just need to add these result fields to your existing API integration, either with Nuvei or with another provider.